Fantom-foundation/go-opera/docs/blockchain.rst

 which is enough to verify the entire block because it contains a digital fingerprint of the Body.
 Since Headers also contain a hash of the previous block, each block signature adds further validation to previous blocks.
-The Header's *RoundReceived* corresponds to the *RoundReceived* of the hashgraph Events who's transactions are included in the block; it serves the purpose tying back to the underlying hashgraph.
+The Header's *RoundReceived* corresponds to the *RoundReceived* of the poset Events who's transactions are included in the block; it serves the purpose tying back to the underlying poset.
 We do not produce a block when all the Events of a *Round Received* are empty.
 Hence, two consecutive blocks may have non-consecutive RoundReceived values and we use an additional property to index the blocks.
 The block Body also contains a hash of the application's state